RakhithJK/BishopFox-sliver-wiki/Getting-Started.md

 ...
 ```

+Tasks will execute in the order they were created (FIFO).
 You can view previous tasks execute by the active beacon using the `tasks` command:

 ```
 [server] sliver (RELATIVE_ADVERTISEMENT) > tasks